New Mexico Skies,

 COMMUNITY CENTER.

 Thanks to the overwhelming interest in New Mexico Skies Astronomy Enclave, and LOT sales exceeding our expectations, we've moved up our plans for the Community Work Shop.
-We anticipated construction to begin in early 2009, but we've already started preparing the site.
+We've completed construction of the work shop in mid- 2009.

-- One room will be devoted strictly for our Machine Shop, which will include a milling machine, a lathe, drill press, and other metal working equipment.
+- One room is devoted strictly for our Machine Shop, which includes 2 milling machines, 2 lathes, a drill press, and other metal working equipment.

-- Another room will be devoted strictly for our Wood Working Shop, which will include a table saw, band saw, drill press, jig saw, circular saw, sabre saw, and other wood working equipment.
+- Another room is devoted strictly for our Wood Working Shop, which includes a table saw, band saw, miter saw, drill press, jig saw, circular saw, sabre saw, and other wood working equipment.

 - The Main room will be used as a Welding Shop and as a General Purpose work area.
-This will be our largest work room and it will include Stick Welding equipment, MIG Welding equipment, Wire Welders, and Oxygen - Acetylene Welding & Burning torches.
+This will be our largest work room and it includes a Plasma Arc Cutter, Stick Welding equipment, MIG Welding equipment, Wire Welders, and Oxygen - Acetylene Welding & Burning torches.
 This area will be large enough to fabricate most astronomy related equipment, and it will provide an indoor work area large enough to pre-assemble most observatories.

-- We'll also have general purpose tools and equipment available for our community members.
+- We have many general purpose tools and various shop equipment available for our community members to use.
 Saws, drills, generators, and most other common construction tools will be available to "borrow" from our Community Center.
 If you need a tool to use for a day or two, we'll probably have it available for you.
 Our developer has spent well over $100,000 on his tools and equipment.
 He'll be donating many of his personal tools and equipment to the Recreation Center.

 an amateur astronomer’s